 Wills, probate and powers of attorney

-This section covers a variety of topics that relate to managing estates if someone passes away, as well as financial affairs or health and welfare of an individual if they are otherwise unable to manage these themselves.
+There's lots to learn about managing estates if someone passes away, as well as financial affairs or health and welfare of an individual if they're unable to manage these themselves.
 We also explain how to make a will and the common myths you may encounter.

 Real people, real stories